adebayomoses/MTNOY-Stock-Price-Analysis/README.md

 # MTNOY STOCK PRICE ANALYSIS

+# ABOUT THE COMPANY:

+MTN Group is a South African multinational corporation and mobile telecommunications provider.
+It operates in 21 countries across Africa and the Middle East, serving 292 million subscribers as of December 20221.
+MTN Group offers various services such as fintech solutions, digital services, enterprise services, network as a service, and API marketplace.
+MTN Group is committed to sustainability, eco-responsibility, and social impact through its various initiatives and partnerships.

+## AIM OF THE PROJECT:

-## AIM:
+# AIM:

-* Compare the stock price performance with its competitors.
+    Explore the stock price performance of MTNOY.

-* Building a model to predict stock volatility for the telecommunications company MTN Group.
+    Build a model to predict stock volatility for the telecommunications company MTN Group.